Dr Suparna De

 Research interests

-Suparna's research applies machine learning and Semantic Web technologies to the broad domain of knowledge and data engineering, including deep learning for text data (derived from social networks and longitudinal social science datasets), semantic modelling and search and smart city data analytics.
+Suparna's research applies machine learning and Semantic Web technologies to the broad domain of knowledge and data engineering, including deep learning for text data (derived from social networks and longitudinal social science datasets), semantic modelling and search and IoT data analytics.

-Her current work focusses on researching machine learning algorithms to automate metadata extraction and uplift for longitudinal social science questionnaires.
+Her current work focusses on researching machine comprehension and information extraction for longitudinal text, applied to metadata extraction and uplift for social science questionnaires, and adaptive privacy-preserving models for online social networks.

 Previous work has included research in Big Data analytics, visualisation and data fusion techniques for understanding city dynamics from multimodal spatio-temporal data.